nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Ctf collection vol1/index.md

 If they say so...let's give up then lol

-First we know its vigenere but we need the key

-the sudden change of flag format was suspicious so I tried `tryhackme` as key
+First we know its vigenere but we need the key the sudden change of flag format was suspicious so I tried `tryhackme` as key

 `THMTHMTHM{YEI_RVEWY_BHU_YQF}`

 hmm now let's try `thmthmthm` as key

-yup! it worked! it was all aout finding the key!
+yup! it worked! it was all about finding the key!

 ## Small bases